Nature Inspiration Awards

 Prizes Offered to the Winners

-- One Grand Prize of $5000 to be given by the winner to the programme of his or her choice
+- One Grand Prize of $5000 in each category.
+Each winner then gives this prize to the programme of his or her choice

 - National recognition through different media, including press release, advertisement in The Globe and Mail and The Walrus, social media, brochure and the Nature Inspiration Awards web pages